rns/kollos-luif-doc/manual.md

 #### action

+## Locale support

+Full support is only assured for the "C" locale -- support for other locales may be limited, inconsistent, or removed in the future.

+[todo: update the tentative language above as Kollos project progresses]

 ## Post-processing

 The output of the KHIL will be a table, with one key for each grammar name.
 Keys *must* be strings.
 The value of each grammar key will be a table, with entries for external and internal symbols and rules.
 Details of the format will be specified later.